arcticleo/realogy/README.md

 rails realogy:sync_active_entities       # Sync all active entities
 ```

-#### Background/parallel processing
+### Background/parallel processing

-If Active Job isn't configured for queueing and background processing, Realogy will default to running rake tasks one after another on the main thread.
+If Active Job isn't configured for queueing and background processing, Realogy will default to running rake tasks sequentially on the main thread.

-Because of the volume of Realogy data, you will most definitely want to configure to use Active Job with several workers in production.
-That will cause Realogy's rake tasks to use it.
+Because of the volume of Realogy data, you will want to use Active Job for parallel processing in production.
+Configuring Active Job will cause available rake tasks to use it.

 For example, if you've got Delayed Job installed, you'd add to your application.rb: